MttArmstrong/testing-lesson/_episodes/04-refactor-for-testing.md

 ```

 Which fails because we don't have a method named `read_rectangles`.
 Note that
-we have already decided on a name for the function, it's arguments and return
+we have already decided on a name for the function, its arguments and return
 values without touching our source code.

 ### Green